-In May 2015, SPL entered into an agreement with Cheniere Marketing that authorizes Cheniere Marketing to act on SPL's behalf to market and sell certain quantities of pre-commercial LNG that has not been accepted by BG Gulf Coast LNG, LLC, one of SPL's SPA customers.
+SPL has an agreement with Cheniere Marketing that authorizes Cheniere Marketing to act on SPL's behalf to market and sell certain quantities of pre-commercial LNG that has not been accepted by BG Gulf Coast LNG, LLC, one of SPL's SPA customers.
 SPL pays a fee to Cheniere Marketing for marketing and transportation, which is based on volume sold under this agreement.